LennartHennigs/DIYStreamDeck/README.md

 - `action`: This field can have the values `close_folder` or an plugin command, e.g. `spotify.next`.
 The former is mandatory inside a folder definition without an `autoclose` setting.
 - `color`: This field specifies the color of the key, in RGB format.
 You can specify the color of the key using an RGB string (e.g., `#FF0000` for red, `#00FF00` for green, `#0000FF` for blue).
 - `description`: This optional field provides a description of the function of the key, which is useful for understanding the purpose of each key when printed in the console.
 - `folder`: This field allows you assign a folder (a set of key definitions) to be opened.
-A folder will auto-close per defaut, ahter actions has been triggered inside.
-Foders can also be nested.
+A folder will auto-close per default, ohter actions has been triggered inside.
+Folders can also be nested.
 - `alias_off`: This field will tell the keypad to use another applications key definition.
 All other keys will be ignored. 🆕 With these fields you can define four types of keys, shortcut keys, application launch keys, and folder keys.